 Sandra Seltzer Silberman HBI Conversations Series

 Want to explore Jewish women's lives through new and thought-provoking literary fiction, memoir and more?
 Want to connect first hand with those who create it?
-The Sandra Seltzer Silberman HBI Conversations Series, dedicated in honor of our beloved Conversations friend, Sandy Silberman, brings us together in a warm, online setting to share stories that explore the diversity of Jewish women's experiences across the world from yesterday and today.
+The Sandra Seltzer Silberman HBI Conversations Series, dedicated in honor of our beloved Conversations friend, Sandy Silberman, z"l, brings us together to share stories that explore the diversity of Jewish women's experiences across the world from yesterday and today.

 "When I first read your book, I was inspired by your story and your writing.
 Listening to you describe some of your experiences personally yesterday was a treat, and added even more depth to your story for me." — Rabbi Beth Naditch, sharing her thoughts with a HBI Conversations author